-Air Motion Systems manufactures LED UV curing systems for polymerizing printing inks, coatings and adhesives, among other applications.
-Here you can learn the benefits this technology brings to printing, converting and other industries; a bit about its history and how it works; and answers to some frequently asked questions regarding LED UV curing.
+AMS Spectral UV - A Baldwin Technology Company manufactures LED-UV curing systems for solidifying printing inks, coatings and adhesives, among other applications.
+Here you can learn the benefits this technology brings to printing, flexography, converting and other industries; a bit about its history and how it works; and answers to some frequently asked questions regarding LED UV curing.

-THE BASICS AND BENEFITS OF LED UV CURING:
+THE BASICS AND BENEFITS OF LED UV CURING FROM AMS SPECTRAL UV:

-And when it comes to the printing industry - the place one will most frequently find these systems in use - AMS offers vetted solutions to offset, digital and flexographic printers who are ready to move away from hot, messy and toxic conventional drying methods, or environmentally regulated conventional UV curing methods, to enjoy the many improvements enabled by LED UV curing.
+When it comes to the printing industry - the place one will most frequently find these systems in use - AMS Spectral UV offers vetted solutions to offset, digital and flexographic printers who are ready to move away from hot, messy and toxic conventional drying methods, or environmentally regulated conventional UV curing methods, to enjoy the many improvements enabled by LED-UV curing.

-Adding LED UV systems to presses brings game-changing benefits to the table; the following are some of the most prominent:
+Adding an LED UV system to a commercial sheetfed offset press brings game-changing benefits to the table; the following are some of the most prominent:

-- LED UV lamps last significantly longer (10x) than traditional UV lamps (AMS's can provide 30,000+ hours of curing, when operated at the proper power capacity, before they begin to degrade);
+LED UV lamps last significantly longer (10x) than traditional UV lamps, saving time and money (our LED-UV modules can provide 30,000+ hours of curing, when operated at the proper power capacity);

-- high-end printing effects, like drip-off (a.k.a. "strike through"), can now be obtained by LED UV curing, and further developments in this arena that will broaden creative application and potentials are coming fast.
+high-end printing effects, like drip-off (a.k.a. "strike through"), can be achieved, and further developments in this arena that are broadening creative applications and what is possible with printing.

 These are just a few of the benefits that come with UV LED-based curing, and depending on the type and size of the press (be it offset, digital or flexo) in question, there are other major advantages printers will immediately appreciate.